6 Types of Child Custody After Divorce In Singapore

 When couples with children get divorced in Singapore, matters related to custody and care and control of any children below the age of 21 are decided by a Family Court judge.

 The difference between custody and care and control is extremely important.
 Custody determines which parent has the final say in key decisions regarding the child’s life, such as healthcare, education, and religion.
-Care and control determines which parent the child will live with and be the primary caregiver – while custody can be shared, only one parent can be granted care and control.

-1. Sole custody order
+1. Sole Custody Order

 Under the sole custody order, only one parent is granted custody and he or she is the sole decision-maker for the child.
 The Court often grants sole custody orders in cases where:

-1. Both parties are acrimonious with each other and unable to communicate amicably
+• Both parties are acrimonious with each other and unable to communicate amicably

-2. A parent has “given up” or renounced custody over the child with the aim of benefiting in other ancillary matters
+• A parent has “given up” or renounced custody over the child with the aim of benefiting in other ancillary matters

-3. A parent is abusive or absent
+• A parent is abusive or absent

 Do note that the non-custodial parent may be granted visitation rights, referred to as “access”.
 These visits are usually unsupervised.
 However, in the event that the parent has a history of domestic violence, the Court may require that visits be supervised.

-2. Joint custody order
+2. Joint Custody Order

 Under joint custody, both parents have the authority to make major decisions about the child’s upbringing.
 However, this requires that both parents cooperate and communicate with each other in the best interests of the child.
 As compared to sole custody orders, the issuance of joint custody orders is more common in divorce proceedings.

-3. Hybrid custody order
+3. Hybrid Custody Order

 Hybrid custody orders are a combination of sole and joint custody orders.
 Only one parent is granted custody of the child, but the custodial parent is required to consult with the other (non-custodial) parent and obtain consent prior to making any major decisions concerning the child’s welfare or upbringing.
 Such decisions can include the choice of school, relocation to another country, the child’s religion, and more.